Goldschmidt's 11th-inning HR carries Cards over Marlins

 Paul Goldschmidt hit a walk-off homer in the 11th inning, giving the host St. Louis Cardinals a 2-1 win over the Miami Marlins on Wednesday night.

 Goldschmidt has just two hits in his past 24 at-bats -- both homers.
-He pulled his 14th home run of the year to left off reliever Adam Conley (1-7).
+He pulled his latest long ball, his 14th of the year, to left off of reliever Adam Conley (1-7).

 John Gant (7-0) earned the win, pitching one scoreless inning.